emileFRT/unofficial-ysap-fmt/README.md

 ## Caveats

 Same as [shfmt's](https://github.com/mvdan/sh/tree/master?tab=readme-ov-file#caveats) .
-Please report any other in an Issue, it will be appreciated.
+Please report any other in an github issue, it will be appreciated.

+## Why this project ?

+My bash scripts tend to lack styling coherence so i think i will actually use it.
+It is still a learning experience to have a bit of fun, aiming at an easily extensible formatter, so i can build other faster next time.

 ## License